GoogleCloudPlatform/cluster-toolkit/examples/README.md

 ### (Optional) Setting up a remote terraform state

-The following commented block will setup a GCS bucket to store and manage the terraform state.
+The following block will configure terraform to point to an existing GCS bucket to store and manage the terraform state.
 Add your own bucket name and (optionally) a service account in the configuration.
 If not set, the terraform state will be stored locally within the generated blueprint.

 Add this block to the top-level of your input YAML: